jmfranck/acert.github.io/VirtualBox/Downloads.md

 ## Windows Image Currently Uploading.

-The Windows VM image is uploading, and may be complete by the time you see this!
+Now ready for download!
 The 4 multi-part zip files are in the same directory on [Cornell Box (click here to download)](https://cornell.box.com/s/o47ptx9wr21ui15zbugjizjanz24jk6c){:target="_blank"} as a multipart zip image.

 If you choose to use it, there is a different
 [shell script]({{ site.url }}/assets/unpack_windows_vm.sh)